 If you experience any issues, see AWS Support Knowledge Center: Why can’t I connect to an S3 bucket using a gateway VPC endpoint?.

-You do not need to set up a connection between the performance tier and the capacity tier as long as Cloud Manager has the required permissions.
-Cloud Manager enables a VNet service endpoint for you if the Cloud Manager policy has the appropriate permission:
+You don’t need to set up a connection between the performance tier and the capacity tier as long as Cloud Manager has the required permissions.
+Cloud Manager enables a VNet service endpoint for you if the Cloud Manager policy has these permissions: